-We're going through the eighth chapter of Romans, "Life in the Spirit," or I suppose we could call it "Security in the Spirit."
-We find ourselves in the section of Romans 8 that is very familiar, Romans 8:28 to 30 where it says, "And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose, for whom He foreknew He also predestined to become conformed to the image of His Son, that he might be the firstborn among many brethren, and whom He predestined, these He also called and whom He called these He also justified, these He also glorified."
+We're going through the 8th chapter of Romans, "Life in the Spirit," or I suppose we could call it "Security in the Spirit."
+We find ourselves in the section of Romans 8 that is very familiar, Romans 8:28 to 30 where it says, "And we know that God causes all things to work together for good to those who love God, to those who are called according to His purpose, for whom He foreknew He also predestined to become conformed to the image of His Son, that He might be the firstborn among many brethren, and whom He predestined, these He also called and whom He called these He also justified, and whom he justified these He also glorified."

 Now this is a very familiar and a very important portion of Scripture that we have already been discussing.
 In fact, we've pretty well marched our way through verse 28 and find ourselves tonight concerning our study of verses 29 and 30.
 Let me back up and just introduce it a little bit.

 Many people wonder and debate about this issue of whether you can lose your salvation.
 It's a sad thing to realize but it is an issue incessantly under debate even today, and it has been for centuries in the church.
-It has been an issue which has split the whole of Christendom into two camps typically known as Calvinistic or Reformed and Arminian or Wesleyan...on one side there's the belief that salvation is eternal and you can't lose your salvation, on the other side there's belief that salvation is not necessarily eternal but can be forfeited by sin.
+It has been an issue which has split the whole of Christendom into two camps typically known as Calvinistic or Reformed and Arminian or Wesleyan, and on one side there's the belief that salvation is eternal and you can't lose your salvation, on the other side there's belief that salvation is not necessarily eternal and can be forfeited by sin.

-And the question then comes...why is God doing that?
-And the answer comes at the end of verse 28, "Because we have been called according to His purpose.”
+And the question then comes: Why is God doing that?
+And the answer comes at the end of verse 28, because we “have been called according to His purpose.”
 That's clearly the key phrase.
 God's purpose is fulfilled by keeping us all the way to glory.
-God's purpose is fulfilled only when we are brought to ultimate good which is our eternal glory.
-We are forever secured because God purposed it that way, and the Son will assure it.
-Go down to verse 34, "The Son is at the right hand of God interceding for us to make sure we get to glory."
-Go back to verse 27...or verse 26, "The Spirit is interceding for us with groanings for glory that are too deep for words.
-They're some kind of intertrinitarian communion.
+God's purpose is fulfilled only when we are brought to ultimate good, which is our eternal glory.
+We are forever secure because God purposed it that way, and the Son will assure it.
+Go down to verse 34, the Son is at the right hand of God interceding for us to make sure we get to glory.
+Go back to verse 27...or verse 26, the Spirit is interceding for us with groanings for glory that are too deep for words.
+They're some kind of inter-trinitarian communion.

 So, the purpose of God is our eternal glory.
 The intention of the intercession of Christ is our eternal glory.
 The intention of the intercession of the Spirit is our eternal glory.
 That all works together for the purpose of God.
 This intercession of the Holy Spirit, verse 27, is according to the will of God.
 The will of God then is that those who are saved be brought to eternal glory.
 And the Son and the Spirit are assuring the fulfillment of the divine purpose.